The Latimer Arts College

-The Latimer Arts College is an 11 to 18 secondary school in Barton Seagrave, Northamptonshire.
+The Latimer Arts College is a local authority-maintained secondary school and sixth form for students aged 11 to 18, located in Barton Seagrave, Northamptonshire.

 History

 The Latimer Arts College opened in 1976 as Latimer School.

-In 1998, the College received a £1.7 million grant to build a community performing arts centre – The Masque Theatre – and, subsequently, became a specialist performing arts college, rebranding to Latimer Community Arts College.
+In 1997, it became a specialist performing arts college, rebranding to Latimer Community Arts College.
+Shortly thereafter, in 1998, it received a £1.7 million grant to build a community performing arts centre – The Masque Theatre.

 In 2007, the College changed its name to The Latimer Arts College – as it is known today.

 Since 2019, the College has been the only local authority-maintained secondary school in Northamptonshire.

 Academic standards

 The most recent Ofsted inspection, from April 2023, stated "The Latimer Arts College continues to be a good school".

 In 2025, it was ranked as the eleventh best-performing state secondary school in Northamptonshire, based on an above average Progress 8 score at GCSE.
 In 2024, the average A Level grade attained by Sixth Form students was C+, placing the college seventh among state sixth forms in Northamptonshire.